vitalyisaev2/rbfopt-go/README.md

 the function gradient must be computed numerically.
 This requires huge number of extra evaluations of the cost function.
-Thus the gradient-descent methods are [ineffective](https://datascience.stackexchange.com/a/105080/97074) in the terms of cost functions evaluations.
+Thus the gradient-descent methods are [ineffective](https://datascience.stackexchange.com/a/105080/97074) in the terms of the number of the cost functions evaluations.
 * For a certain type of functions, gradient-descent may end up with *local* optimum instead of *global* optimum.